issp-center-dev/HPhi/doc/en/source/filespecification/expertmode_en/ModPara_file_en.rst

       The seed of the random generator is given by this parameter and the random vector is used as the initial vector.

-   See Sec. :ref:`Ch:algorithm` for details of setting an initial vector.
+   See :ref:`Ch:algorithm` for details of setting an initial vector.

 *  ``CalcHS``